Ctrl-X/Siribro/README.md

 * [Markdown format] (http://TODO)

-## Dependency
-Siribro has only a *jQuery* dependency.
-It is only used for DOM control and AJAX request.
-Any version of jQuery should work.
-We will remove this dependency in a future version.

 ## Easy install & try !

-* Download the minified version of siribro from the dist folder.
+1 Download the minified version of siribro from the dist folder.
+2 Download the sample bot dialog file [bot.md](TODO)
-* Link the javascript at the end of your html page :
+3 Link the javascript at the end of your html page :

 	`<script type="application/javascript" src="siribro.min.js"></script>`

-* Now just call Siribro from your main function like :
+4 Now just call Siribro from your main function like :

 		  `$(function() {
             siribro.loadMD("bot.md")